A Point-of-Care Test to Quantify Tranexamic Acid Levels in Patient Samples

 Abstract

-Tranexamic acid (TXA) is an antifibrinolytic that is commonly administered for the treatment or prevention of bleeding for various conditions, including traumatic brain injuries, surgical site bleeding, postpartum hemorrhage, among others {1].
-However, there is a lack of pharmacokinetic and pharmacodynamic data, along with questions regarding the optimal dose and administration schedules of TXA [2].
-Furthermore, the quantification of TXA levels in patient samples requires highly analytical equipment [2].
+Tranexamic acid (TXA) is an antifibrinolytic that is commonly administered for the treatment or prevention of bleeding for various conditions, including traumatic brain injuries, surgical site bleeding, postpartum hemorrhage, among others [1].
+However, there is a lack of evidence-based dosing guidelines of TXA largely due to a lack of assays that can be used clinically routinely [2].
+This is a problem because high levels of TXA may lead to neurological complications such as seizures and even clots in the lungs.

 Researchers at McMaster University have developed an assay to measure TXA levels in patient plasma samples, as a simple and rapid method of performing a point-of-care test in clinical settings.